MTR Residency

 Onboarding Guide

-On-boarding is a critical process in becoming a resident, and it’s very important that you read and understand each part of the process outlined below.
-Meeting deadlines and showing professionalism during this process are the first steps into a career that requires excellent communication and attention to detail.
+Onboarding is a critical process in becoming a resident, and it’s important that you read and complete each part of the process outlined below.
+Meeting deadlines and showing professionalism are the first steps into a career that requires excellent communication and attention to detail.

 Fingerprinting & Background Check

-You will find a Consent to Fingerprinting and Background Check Form in your e-sign packet, and you must sign and submit that form before continuing with the fingerprinting directions below based on whether you currently live in Tennessee or live in another state.
+1. Find the Consent to Fingerprinting and Background Check Form in your e-sign packet.
+Sign and submit that form before continuing with the fingerprinting directions below based on whether you currently live in Tennessee or live in another state.

 MTR should receive the results of your background check 5 – 7 business days after you have visited the TBI service location / had your mailed fingerprint card processed.